 Pay very close attention to the composition of your photos.
 The mood and the surroundings will play an important part in this.
 See the scene from all sides and try different settings to capture the best shot available to you.
 Most importantly just have fun.

-This article was written by Terry Girard who formerly moderated ultimate-photography-tips dot com.
+This article was written by Terry Girard from ultimate-photography-tips.